Yuvi-1228/Terraform-Learn/terraform.md

 # Terraform Workflow
 - Create  file  <main.tf>
-- Initilazation <terraform init> after init you will get environment
+- Initialization the terraform code after init you will get environment
-- Validate your terraform code <terraform validate>
+- then you can check or validate the terraform code. [ If you want to check your syntax]
-- Plan the terraform : to verify the output from main.tf <terrafom plan>
+- Now, Plan to deploy terraform code it will show you output of your terraform code
-- Now apply terraform <terraform apply>
+- After plan you can apply terraform it will provision your terraform code.
-- If you want to destroy your IaC configuration <terraform destroy>
+- At last you can delete resources by using `terraform destroy` command.

 # Initialization Terraform
 ```